ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 # Lekiwi-simulation-with-ROS2

-In this repository, we explain step by step how to create a dataset of simulated pick&amp;place episodes from scratch, using ROS2, Gazebo and moveit.
+In this repository, we explain step by step how to create a dataset of simulated pick&amp;place episodes from scratch, using ROS2, Gazebo and MoveIt.

 Our goal is to train our robot LeKiwi to perform tasks in the real world, without necessarily having to create a real dataset via teleoperation.